vocol/vocol/README.md

 ##VoCol Features

 New features:
-- Automatic formatting ontology/vocabulary files with unified serialization during the pre-commit event.
-This allows users to work with different Ontology/Vocabulary editors on their local working copies and prevent Git from indicating of false-positive conflicts.
+- Automatic formatting Ontology/Vocabulary files with unified serialization during the pre-commit event.
+This allows users to work with different Ontology/Vocabulary editors on their local working copies and prevent Git from the indication of false-positive conflicts.
 This functionality is implemented using [RDF-Toolkit](https://github.com/edmcouncil/rdf-toolkit),
 - Displaying SPARQL query results with different visualization graphs using [D3sparql](http://biohackathon.org/d3sparql/),
 - A docker image of VoCol is also provided on: https://hub.docker.com/r/lavdim/vocol/.